antoniotaranto/django-permissionsx/README.md

             def get_object(self):
                 return self.request.document

+## Coming soon

+* Caching permission check results.
+* Bring the same philosophy to the ORM level.

 ## Contact

 If there is anything I can help with, or there is something worth adding, or there are just any comments on this stuff or bugs you would like to report, please get in touch via Github, Twitter ([@thinkingpotato](http://twitter.com/thinkingpotato/)) or @freenode/#django.